elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Made dex ID Token expiration time configurable
 - Made dex tokens expiry times configurable
 - Excluded the `gatekeeper-system` namespace from velero backups in the workload cluster.
+- Moved Harbor Swift configuration to `objectStorage.swift` to use the same as for Thanos.

 ### Fixed